Code-Institute-Submissions/personal-website/README.md

 ### Structure

-I will create a single page site so that navigation is simple, the only reason you may have to divert from the main page is to use the Contact form if Javascript has been disabled.
+I have created a single page site so that navigation is simple, the only reason you may have to divert from the main page is to use the Contact form if Javascript has been disabled.
-I will have multiple places to open my contact form, CV and social links so that you do not need to search for these.
-The navigation will be `fixed` on the top of larger screens but smaller screen it will be `absolute` as I dont want to waste space on smaller devices.
-I wanted to give a clear summary of all the current work I have done, to do this I will use bootstraps grid system and cards to responsively display a screenshot of the project, a short summary, icon of any technologies used, the Github Repo and finally a live Demo.
+I have multiple call to actions to open my contact form, CV and social links so no one should struggle to locate these .
+The navigation is `fixed` on the top of the viewport throughout the page this way the users can easily skip between sections.
+A contact form will be accessed via a modal which will open up as a full sidebar once this is opened the main page will be unscrollable until the page is closed.
+I also wanted to give a clear summary of all the current work I have done, to do this I have used bootstraps grid system and cards to responsively display a screenshot of the project, a short summary, icon of any technologies used, the Github Repo and finally a live Demo.

 ### Skeleton